playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-element-reference/index.md

 <iframe data-frame-title="Angular addEventListener - StackBlitz" src="uu-remote-code:./ffg-fundamentals-angular-add-event-listener-62?template=node&embed=1&file=src%2Fmain.ts"></iframe>

-> Remember, the `addOne` function cannot be a class method, as otherwise [it will not cleanup inside the `removeEventListener` properly.](https://unicorn-utterances.com/posts/javascript-bind-usage#event-listeners)
+> Remember, the `addOne` function cannot be a class method, as otherwise [it will not clean up inside the `removeEventListener` properly.](https://unicorn-utterances.com/posts/javascript-bind-usage#event-listeners)

 ## Vue

-Vue's ability to store reactive data using `ref` enables a super simplistic API to access DOM nodes; Simply create a `ref` with the same variable name as a `ref` property of an element's `ref` attribute value.
+Vue's ability to store reactive data using `ref` enables a super simplistic API to access DOM nodes; create a `ref` with the same variable name as a `ref` property of an element's `ref` attribute value.

 ```vue
 <!-- App.vue -->